 Everyone will be provided with coloured badges they can use to indicate who may initiate social interaction with them.
+You are not required to use the badges, but you must respect those of others.

 Туре Colour Description No initiation Red Please do not initiate any interaction with me.
 Prior permission Yellow Please do not initiate unless I have already given you permission to approach me on a yellow badge.
 Please initiate Green I would like to socialise, but I have difficulty initiating.
 Please initiate with me.
-Neutral White I am able to regulate my own interaction.
+Neutral White (or no badge) I am able to regulate my own interaction.